murshidazher/resume/README.md

 #### Rationale

 Designing your resume or adding a new property can be repetitive and time-consuming.
-This project simplifies that process.
+This project simplifies that process making it hassle-free and enjoyable.
+Satisfaction guaranteed 💯 💯 💯

 ## Table of Contents